 Replacing your air conditioner can be a major investment, so it’s understandable that many homeowners do not take the decision lightly.
-However, every air conditioner reaches a point where a replacement makes more sense than continuing to pay for costly repairs, or continuing to put up with subpar performance and uneven cooling.
+However, every air conditioner reaches a point where a replacement makes more sense than continuing to pay for costly repairs.
+Or further continuing to put up with subpar performance and uneven cooling.
 Here are eight signs that you shouldn’t ignore when it comes time to replace your air conditioner.

-The fact is, even the best maintained air conditioning unit can’t be expected to last more than 9-12 years in a harsh desert climate like Arizona.
+Arizona’s harsh desert climate means even the best maintained air conditioner won’t last more than 9-12 years.
 If your unit is approaching this age, it’s time to start the process of getting a replacement.

 2. Strange noises

-While some noises, like a pop or a whistle, can be common while your air conditioner turns on or off, other noises can be a sign of a serious problem with the system.
+While some noises, like a pop or a whistle, can be common when your air conditioner turns on or off.
+Various other noises can be a sign of a serious problem with the system.
 If you hear any of the following noises while your air conditioner is running, call a professional immediately:

 - Continuous loud pops or bangs